-Having first picked up a racket at the tender age of three, Rafael Nadal has gone on to become one of the all-time tennis greats.
-One of the pinnacles of his glittering career came in 2008, when he achieved an unprecedented treble, winning the French Open, Wimbledon and Olympic gold.
+Having first picked up a racket at the tender age of three, Rafael Nadal has gone on to become one of the all-time greats of tennis.
+In 2008, he achieved an unprecedented treble, winning the French Open, Wimbledon and Olympic gold.
 Eight years later in Rio he carried the Spanish flag before winning men’s doubles gold with his friend Marc Lopez.

 Born in Manacor on the island of Majorca on 3 June 1986, Rafael Nadal has been one of the leading lights of the tennis world since 2005.
 In winning a record tenth French Open title in June 2017, the Spaniard took his total number of Grand Slam tournament victories to 15, having become one of the few players to win all four events (the Australian Open, the French, Wimbledon and the US Open).

 Ranked world No1 on various occasions throughout his career, Nadal’s rivalries at the top of the sport with Switzerland’s Roger Federer, and latterly with Serbia’s Novak Djokovic and Great Britain’s Andy Murray (the other members of the so-called “Big Four”) have become the stuff of legend.

 Under the wing of his uncle, Toni Nadal, Rafa has earned a reputation as much for his sense of sportsmanship and fair play, as for his devastating topspin forehand and wall-like defensive game, which have made him one of the best returners of serve in the world

 A truly global sports star, Nadal was clearly inspired by the chance to compete at the Olympic Games Beijing 2008.
 Much admired by his fellow athletes, he was often seen signing autographs in the Olympic Village, where he stayed with the rest of the Spanish team.